lukejans/dotfiles/README.md

                   Locale: en_US.UTF-8
 ```

-This is a dotfiles repository that contains configuration files and scripts for setting up a MacOS development environment.
-This script is built to be run on a fresh MacOS installation but it can also be run to sync up your existing configuration files and dependencies.

 ## Install

 To bootstrap your MacOS development environment, execute the [`bootstrap.sh`](./bootstrap.sh) script by running the following command: